Arts for Life Project

 We welcome the opportunity to work in partnership with organisations such as schools, medical providers, homeless shelters, council support services to better support young people and families within the community.
 If you have a partnership opportunity you would like to discuss email us: email@example.com.

-Arts For Life Project currently supports up to 80 young people and their families a week.
+Arts For Life Project supports over 100 young people and their families a week.

 Art for Life Project’s impact on these people and their community is seen in an increase in: